-The names given to roads and tracks in this area can be misleading.
+The names given to roads and tracks in this area can be confusing.
 The sandy track named Roman Road, which runs alongside Clent View Road, does not actually follow the line of the real Roman road.
 It is, in fact, the remains of an 18th century toll road and lies at an angle of about 12 degrees east of the first-century Roman road.

 Roman Road (i.e. the 18th century toll road) is also known as Sandy Lane.
-This should not to be confused with the bridleway called Sandy Lane mentioned above which, unlike Roman Road, does run along the line of the first-century Roman road.
+This should not to be confused with the bridleway called Sandy Lane mentioned above, which is also erroneously named County Lane on some maps.
+Unlike Roman Road, both (the real) County Lane (i.e. south of the A451) and Sandy Lane (north of the A451) do run along the line of the first-century Roman road.